 - Steel-cut oats

-2. You must consume at least 2 servings of lean protein per day
+2. You must consume at least two servings of lean protein per day

-This is especially important if you exercises regularly (which I’ll get to in a bit.)
+This is especially important if you exercise regularly (which I’ll get to in a bit.)

 The best protein sources include:

 - Wild-caught salmon (limit to 1-2x per week if you are breastfeeding)